Up to 96 players will duke it out to determine who is the best TCG player on PokeBeach!

 - If a player is disconnected during a game, they will lose that specific game.
 If the disconnected player manages to re-establish their connection to you within 15 minutes, the match will continue with the game loss.
 If the match still has games to be played and the disconnected player cannot re-establish their connection, you may choose to reschedule the remaining games or take a win for that match.

-- If a match is not completed, a winner will be decided based on activity.
+- If a match is not reported or completed, a winner will be decided based on activity.
 If the TO feels that both players made an effort in good faith to schedule a time, then a tie will be granted.
 If the TO feels that neither player put in a reasonable effort, both players will receive a warning in addition to a tie for the round.
 Ties are awarded at the TO’s sole discretion and the TO’s decision is final in all cases.

 A PokeBeach Premium Membership is More than Just Articles!